michaelthielemans/Second-Brain/DevSecOps.md

 	2. record important events that happen
 	3. ship log-files to a central log server

-### 10. Server-Side Request Forgery
+### A10.
+Server-Side Request Forgery

 >Server-Side Request Forgery (SSRF) flaws occur whenever a web application fetches a remote resource without validating the user-supplied URL.
-It allows an attacker to coerce the application to send a crafted request to an unexpected destination, even when protected by a firewall, VPN, or another type of network access control list (ACL).
+It allows an attacker to force the application to send a crafted request to an unexpected destination, even when protected by a firewall, VPN, or another type of network access control list (ACL).

+summary
+1. broken access control -> users have permissions on resources that they not should have
+2. cryptographic failures -> use of unsafe crypto algorithms
+3. injection -> insert code into the application so it will behave unintended
+4. insecure design -> no thought through secure design
+5.  security misconfiguration -> settings are wrong, faulty configuration
+6.  vulnerable and outdated components -> use of old unsafe libraries, frameworks
+7. indentification and auth failures ->
+8. software and data integrity failures -> use of software that is not trusted (integrity)
+9. secure logging and monitoring failures ->
+10. server side request forgery ->